daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 ## Podcasting Company

 Imagine you and I start a podcasting platform business.
-Our users can create and / or consume content (podcasts) on the platform.
+Users can create and / or consume content (podcasts) on the platform.
 Our business model offers a free-tier consumer experience, i.e., anyone with an account can listen to any podcast for free.
 We decide to monetize our business by inserting audio ads but how